CS-1400/CS-1400.github.io/_pages/functions/user-defined-functions.md

 ---

 ## Description
 User-defined functions are custom functions defined by a programmer.
 After they are defined, they can be executed by calling their name.
+Functions are not executed when they are defined.

+## Composition
+{% highlight Python %}
+def function_name(parameter1, parameter2):
+    # function code indented under definition
+    # more function code
+    # even more function code

+function_name(argument1, argument2)
+{% endhighlight %}

+## Example